Deivu/Anchorage/README.md

         }
         EventType::Destroyed => {
-            /// clean up your player as the node where this player is destroyed, or move your player, your call }
+            /// When this player node is destroyed
+            /// It's up to developers implementation on how they handle this
+            /// Cleanup, or move the player you have, up to you }
     }
 });